Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 KomradeSpectre, for helping me a ton with making the variants have custom skins.

 ## Changelog
+'1.2.7' Whoops, All Variants!
+Update
+- Added Adolescent, Child, Bruiser Imp, Alpha Bison, Hoarder, Devourer Dunestrider & Clay Soldier Variants.
+- Probably forgot about something, feedback is greatly appreciated when confronting these new monsters.

 '1.2.6' Public Methods baybeeee Update
 - Updated MonsterVariants Dependency to version 1.3.7
 - Removed a lot of now unecesary methods since Rob made a lot of his methods public instead of internal (Thanks rob, very cool <3)